Ethical review of research with human participants

 Every research project in the department should be preceded by consideration of ethical issues, including general issues of research governance, plagiarism, and whether or not the research involves human participants.

 The Ethics Committee recommend that individual self-assessment is carried out by the researcher who will undertake the research.
 The aim of this assessment is for the researcher concerned to consider whether any ethical concerns are raised.
 If there are no ethical concerns, then the researcher may proceed with their research work.
-However, if the researcher has any doubts concerning the ethics of their proposed research work, or the research involves human subjects, the researcher should proceed to Stage 2 (see below).
+However, if the researcher has any doubts concerning the ethics of their proposed research work, or whenever the research involves human subjects, the researcher should proceed to Stage 2 (see below).

 University policy statements and guidelines may be useful when undertaking self-assessment: